csc-training/hip-programming/exercise-instructions.md

 #### Running

-* To use for example the 4th GPU of a node, include in your submission script:
+* To use for example the 4th GPU of a node, run or include in your submission script:
 `source /global/scratch/hip-csc/setup.sh 4`

+* Run with srun: `srun --reservation=Lumi --time=00:01:00 -p MI100 --nodes 1 ./hello`

-* For example, create `submit.sh` file, add the following contents (check the node and GPU number), and hit `sbatch submit.sh`:
+* To create `submit.sh` file, add the following contents (check the node and GPU number), and hit `sbatch submit.sh`:

 ```
 #!/bin/bash